“From caterpillar to butterfly, we are leaving behind old and severely limiting ways of being, living, and relating to our world”

 She also described three axial shifts — in politics, in education, and in economics — that are quite literally re-aligning our current modes of thinking and operating quite dramatically:

-Political battles around the world are becoming less and less between left versus right — as they were in the last century — and more and more between open versus closed societies.
+Political battles around the world, she observed, are becoming less and less between left versus right — as they were in the last century — and more and more between open versus closed societies.

 And our economic discussions are also shifting from large government versus free markets to GDP growth versus sustainable well-being.